 - Click “Advanced Settings.”
 Choose “Once Per Event” under “Tag Firing Options.”

 The best part of GTM is that it provides a sufficient environment to test the tags before publishing so you can avoid errors.

 - To verify tags based on conversion actions, take conversion based testing actions.
-For example, for fill a form and submit, click CTA, put items in the cart, etc.
+For example, to fill a form and submit, click CTA, put items in the cart, etc.

-There are different methods which can be used to verify that tags are working.
+There are different methods that can be used to verify that tags are working.
 You can find a detailed guide for this here.